flamanta/notes/Cold War/Cold War.md

 * 5 Sep: Defection of Igor Gouzenko
 * Nov: Establishment of pro-Soviet Azerbaijan People's Government and Republic of Mahabad in Iran
   * Beginning of *Iran Crisis*

+## 1946

+* 19 Jan: Houma Campaign begins, marking the resumption of the Chinese Civil War